Moore Creek

 Moore Creek features high concentrations of family households, with a higher-than-average median household size

-Family households account for 90.7% of all households, including 52.8% couples with children, 29.8% couples without children, and 7.5% single parent families.
-Non-family households make up the remaining 9.3%, with lone person households at 8.5% and group households comprising 0.4%.
-The median household size is 3.2 people, larger than the Rest of NSW average of 2.4.
+Family households constitute 90.7% of all households, including 52.8% couples with children, 29.8% couples without children, and 7.5% single parent families.
+Non-family households account for the remaining 9.3%, with lone person households at 8.5% and group households comprising 0.4%.
+The median household size is 3.2 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households